Elmer Lucille Allen: Chemistry Career

-Later career
+Art career

-Allen retired from Brown-Forman in 1997, after which she devoted more time to her art.
 Starting in 1981 she began to study art at the University of Louisville, receiving her Masters of Creative Arts with a focus in ceramics and fiber in 2002.
 Allen's textile work incorporates shibori dyeing techniques.

 Speaking of her ceramics, Allen states, "I make the things that I want, and I have always liked teapots."
 She enjoys the fact that if she made something she did not like, she could simply start over again.
 Her platters are typically dark and molten, while her teapots are colorful and graphic.
 She states, "When I rented my first studio in 2005 at Mellwood, I knew that I was truly an artist."